October 29, 2024

 7 Reasons Your Peace Lily Leaves Are Turning Brown (With How to Fix Them)

 Peace lilies can be a little picky.
-While they’re not all that difficult to grow they do need precise conditions to thrive and be at their best.
+While they’re not all that difficult to grow they do need the right conditions to really do well and be at their best.

 So let’s take a look at the main reasons why your peace lilies leaves might be turning brown and how to fix them.